true-async/php-true-async-rfc/index.md

 ```

 Using a coroutine's local context can be useful for associating objects with a coroutine that **MUST** be unique to each coroutine.
-For example: a database connection.
+For example, a database connection.

 ```php
 <?php